camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/05-concepts/05-lifecycle.html.md

       active
     </td>
     <td>
-      A task or stage must be manually started by a human worker using the <code>CaseService</code> API to become active.
+      When a task or stage becomes active, its actual work is performed.
 For a stage, all contained plan items are instantiated.
 For a task, its actual work is issued, e.g. for a human task, a task instance is created and to be worked on by a user.
+In order for a task or stage to become active, at least one entry criterion has to be fulfilled and it has to be activated.
+Activation can be either performed manually by a human worker using the <code>CaseService</code> API or by specifying a manual activation rule that evaluates to <code>false</code>.
     </td>
   </tr>
   <tr>